 ROOKIE OF THE YEAR, CY YOUNG AND MVP

-After his 2006 Rookie of the Year campaign and 2011 Cy Young and MVP season, the consistent, durable Verlander has finished as the Cy Young runner-up three times, most recently as a 35-year-old in 2018.
+After his 2006 Rookie of the Year campaign and 2011 Cy Young and MVP season, the consistent, durable Verlander finished as the Cy Young runner-up three times before capturing the award a second time as a 36-year-old in 2019.

 1949 NL ROY, 1956 NL CY, 1956 NL MVP